-1 [Secretary of State] under this [act].
-2 (c) Except as otherwise provided in Section 204, a record delivered to the [Secretary of 3 State] for filing may specify an effective time and a delayed effective date.
-Except as otherwise 4 provided in this [act], a record filed by the [Secretary of State] is effective: 5 (1) if the record does not specify an effective time and does not specify a delayed 6 effective date, on the date and at the time the record is filed as evidenced by the [Secretary of 7 State's] endorsement of the date and time on the record; 8 (2) if the record specifies an effective time but not a delayed effective date, on the 9 date the record is filed at the time specified in the record; 10 (3) if the record specifies a delayed effective date but not an effective time, at 11 12:01 a.m. on the earlier of: 12 (A) the specified date; or 13 (B) the 90th day after the record is filed; or 14 (4) if the record specifies an effective time and a delayed effective date, at the 15 specified time on the earlier of: 16 (A) the specified date; or 17 (B) the 90th day after the record is filed.
-18 Reporters' Note 19 20 21 The cross-reference in (c) to Section 118 created a circularity problem.
+1 requirements of this [act] shall file the record [and send a copy of the filed record and a receipt 2 for the fees to the person on whose behalf the record was filed].
+3 (b) Upon request and payment of the requisite fee, a fee set by the [Secretary of State] 4 [law of this state], the [Secretary of State] shall send to the requester a certified copy of any 5 record. filed with the [Secretary of State] under this [act].
+6 (c) Except as otherwise provided in Sections 117 and Section 204, a record delivered to 7 the [Secretary of State] for filing may specify an effective time and a delayed effective date.
+8 Except as otherwise provided in Sections 117 and 204, this [act], a record filed by the [Secretary 9 of State] is effective: 10 (1) if the record does not specify an effective time and does not specify a delayed 11 effective date, on the date and at the time the record is filed as evidenced by the [Secretary of 12 State's] [endorsement] of the date and time on the record; 13 (2) if the record specifies an effective time but not a delayed effective date, on the 14 date the record is filed at the time specified in the record; 15 (3) if the record specifies a delayed effective date but not an effective time, at 16 12:01 a.m. on the earlier of: 17 (A) the specified date; or 18 (B) the 90th day after the record is filed; or 19 (4) if the record specifies an effective time and a delayed effective date, at the 20 specified time on the earlier of: 21 (A) the specified date; or 22 (B) the 90th day after the record is filed.

+The cross-reference in (c) to Section 118 created a circularity problem.
 In (a) the "medium" clause was repositioned and slightly expanded.
 The last clause in (a) is now bracketed to provide flexibility to the myriad filing systems in existence in the states.

-22232425 The Committee on Style has requested specific citations/cross-references be added in subsection (c).
+The Committee on Style has requested specific citations/cross-references be added in subsection (c).
 The Committee has not discussed this as of the 2006 Annual Meeting.
 The reporters will raise this at the next Drafting Committee Meeting.
 Any hesitation is purely a matter of fearing clerical error.
 "Style" also suggested that "a delayed" be deleted wherever it appears and that the flush language of (c) include the phrase "later than the date of filing."
 The Reporters request they be given time to check the language used in other NCCUSL products before integrating the latter suggestion.
+Adoption of the suggestion would add an inconsistency with ULLCA II.

 SECTION 204.
-CORRECTING FILED RECORD. (a) A cooperative association or foreign cooperative may deliver to the [Secretary of State of filing a statement of correction to correct a record previously delivered by the cooperative association or foreign cooperative to the [Secretary of State] and filed by the [Secretary of State] if, at the time of filing, the record contained false or erroneous information or was defectively signed. (b) A statement of correction may not state a delayed effective date and must: (1) describe the record to be corrected, including its filing date, or contain an attached copy of the record as filed; (2) specify the incorrect information and the reason it is incorrect or the manner in which the signing was defective; and (3) correct the incorrect information or defective signature. (c) When filed by the [Secretary of State], a statement of correction is effective retroactively as of the effective date of the record the statement corrects, but the statement is effective when filed as to persons relying on the false or erroneous information or defective signature before its correction and adversely affected by the correction.
-Reporter's Note See, e.g., Section 117(b).

-SECTION 205.
-LIABILITY FOR FALSE INFORMATION IN FILED RECORD.
+CORRECTING FILED RECORD.